Hack23/.github/profile/README.md

 # Hack23

 Welcome to the Hack23 organization!
 This organization is dedicated to the development of secure open-source software applications and tools.
-Our mission is to create innovative solutions that promote transparency, enhance decision-making, and empower individuals and organizations.

 ## About Hack23